qitianwu/NodeFormer/Readme.md

 ### How to run our codes?

-1. Install the required package according `requirements.txt`
+1. Install the required package according to `requirements.txt`

 2. Download the datasets into a folder `../data`